mgharvey/documents/dissertation_outline.md

 Projects
 ---------------------

-### Experimenting with sequence capture and RAD-Seq
+### Comparing sequence capture and RAD-Seq

+### *Xenops minutus* phylogeography using RAD-Seq

+### Comparative phylogeography of varzéa and terra firme birds in Amazonia

+### Relationship between phylogeographic structure and higher-level speciation rate